FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 There are three files in this format:

 Flickr-proc.w.labeloffsets<br/>
-Flickr.w.labels<br/>
+Flickr-proc.w.labels<br/>
-Flickr.w.properties<br/>
+Flickr-proc.w.properties<br/>

-see newTest example in the main directory.
+see Flickr-proc example in the main directory.

 There are many available datasets in http://law.di.unimi.it/datasets.php which can be converted to an ArcLabelled Webgraph.
 These datasets are unweighted and directed graphs, which are in Webgraph format.